Thanksgiving special meal at NWS Yorktown's Scudder Hall Galley

 Yorktown, Va.
-(November 25, 2025) Culinary Specialist Second Class Khual, assigned to Scudder Hall Galley onboard Naval Weapons Station Yorktown serves lunchtime diners from a hot carving station during the installation’s annual Thanksgiving special meal.
+(November 25, 2025) An ornately decorated cake prepared by the talented team of Culinary Specialists assigned to the Scudder Hall Galley onboard Naval Weapons Station Yorktown awaits diners as part of the installation’s annual Thanksgiving special meal.
 (U.S. Navy Photo by Max Lonzanida/Released).

 |Date Taken: